cristinadlt/League_of_Legends_Positions_Analysis/README.md

 <p style="text-align: center;">p-value = 1.92*10<sup>-22</sup></p>

 Thus, at a significance level of 0.05 we reject the null hypothesis and conclude that the missingness of the column `Pos` is dependent on the column `P%`.
 As such, we can say that in this case `Pos` is MAR  and not MCAR.

+## Hypothesis Testing

+**Question:** Which role impacts the success of the team more: Top or Support?

+After analyzing the distributions of the Support and Top roles within each column in the previous EDA section, we can conclude that the feature that most quantifies a team's success on an individual basis is `KDA`. `KDA` is a measure of a champion's performance and is calculated as the following:

+$$\frac{\text{Kills} + \text{Assists}}{\text{Deaths}}$$

+This measure quantifies the champion's own individual performance while other columns like `W%` measure overall team results.
+Due to this, `KDA` would be the best measure to come to a conclusion about our posed question.

+To analyze this question we will be performing a one sided permutation test at a **significance level of 0.05** as we would like to understand if there is an underlying significant difference between these two positions.
+The hypotheses for this test are described below:

+**H<sub>0</sub>**: The `KDA` for  “Support” and “Top” come from the same distribution.
+The observed differences in our samples are due to random chance alone.

+**H<sub>1</sub>**: The distribution of  `KDA` for “Support” is higher than “Top”, on average.
+The observed differences in our samples can not be due to random chance alone.

+To perform this test, we chose to use the difference in means as the test statistic as the distributions to assess are numerical.
+Therefore, we utilize difference in means as it can quantify the differences in our distributions.

+**Test Stat:** Mean of `KDA` for Top - Mean of `KDA` for Support

+After generating 100,000 simulations the resulting p-value was:
+<p style="text-align: center;">p-value = 0.0001</p>

+Thus, at a significance level of 0.05, we reject the null hypothesis that the two positions come from the same distribution.
+It is highly likely that the observed differences in our samples can not be due to random chance alone and that the distribution of  `KDA` for “Support” may be higher than “Top”.